bendrucker/create-svg-size/readme.md

 *Required*
 Type: `object`

 An object with x/y dimensions for the svg.
+The dimensions can also contain an optional `responsive` boolean that will set the width/height to 100% but set the `viewBox` appropriately.

 ## License